kubernetes/community/sig-cli/charter.md

 #### Code, Binaries and Services

 SIG CLI code include command line tools and binaries for working with Kubernetes API's.
-Examples of these binaries include: kubectl and kustomize.
+Examples of these binaries include: [kubectl and kustomize].

 ### Out of scope